UNE hosts ‘inspirational’ occupational therapy conference at Moroccan campus

 Loukas and Nafai worked together to bring occupational therapy education to Morocco, starting with service-learning courses through UNE and continuing with the first OTAM conference in Tangier in 2019.

-This year, 27 occupational therapy students and four physical therapy students went to Tangier, along with four faculty:
+This year, 27 occupational therapy students and four physical therapy students went to Tangier, along with five faculty:

 - Kristin Winston, Ph.D., OTR/L, FAOTA, program director and associate professor of occupational therapy